jthiller/personal-website/README.md

 ##Content Notes
 * Home Page
   * Straight into portfolio
+  * Need to add iOS app and other projects
 * About Page
   * Brief overview of me
   * A couple of images